-International Student Services (ISS)
+International Student Services (ISS) - Certificate Program

 College campuses have become increasingly internationalized in recent decades.
 International student populations have grown, study abroad has become a standard of the higher education landscape, and as a result, the student population has developed new needs.
 The Certificate in International Student Services offers graduate-level students preparation to manage educational exchange, lead campus internationalization, and provide international student services.
 Students pursuing the Certificate in International Student Services may complete the certificate program by itself or along with the MAE in Student Affairs.
 Successful graduates will have earned their certificate through theory-based instruction, application of material through internship, and an international experience.